-Metro requires that you or your fiscal sponsor carry insurance for the duration of your project.
+Metro requires that you or your fiscal sponsor carry insurance for the duration of your project, and you will provide a certificate from your policy holder(s) listing Metro as additional insureds.
 Insurance coverage amounts appear in the sample legal agreement.
-If you or your fiscal sponsor carry different levels of insurance, we can work with you to modify the requirements of the legal agreement.
+If you or your fiscal sponsor carry different levels of insurance, we can work with you to modify the requirements.
 For instance, if your organization does not have auto insurance, we will remove that language from the agreement.
 Or if your organization is not required to carry workers compensation insurance, we will provide a waiver.